kev-m/pyCoilGen/docs/configuration.md

 - `--project_name` (Type: str, Default: 'CoilGen')

-Specify a name which is used to create output files.
+Specify a project name.
+The project name is used to create output files.

 - `--persistence_dir` (Type: str, Default: 'debug')